jlaswell/assert-php/README.md

 ## Why not just `assert()`?
-`assert()` is a (*deprecated as of 8.3*) built-in PHP method, designed for debugging, that will either throw an exception or omit a warning.
-This library is designed to throw exceptions only and purposefully fail your production code in the cases of invalid expectations.
+`assert()` is a (*deprecated as of 8.3*) built-in PHP method, designed for debugging, that will either throw an exception or omit a warning. `assert-php` is designed to throw exceptions only and to purposefully fail your production code in the cases of invalid expectations.

 ## Usage